The ins and outs of how – and why – you should set up a website to earn affiliate revenue

 How to build an affiliate marketing website

-If you don’t already have a blog or a website, it’s straightforward to get started.
+Building an affiliate marketing website is easier than you might think.
 If you’re already operating a blog with a solid readership, becoming an affiliate publisher is even more manageable, and you can skip steps one and two below.

 Step 1: Buy a domain